sonujose/angular-webpack-express/README.md

 - Live watch need to be updated
 - Add Typescript support

-## Issues (Digging for a proper solution)
-- Issue on live reloading of sass files [Currently handled by gulp]

 ## Installation

 1) Create a new folder for your project, and clone this repo inside it